 Weapon Program:

-Used as a front company by Defense Industries Organization (DIO).
+Used as a front company by the Defense Industries Organization (DIO).

 Assisted Parchin Chemical Industries and 7th of Tir Industries in violating a U.N. prohibition on the export of weapons and related materials from Iran; in 2011, shipped arms to Syria's armed forces; acting on behalf of DIO, has shipped aluminum and other items to Syria's Mechanical Construction Factory, which is a front company for the Scientific Studies and Research Center (SSRC), a Syrian government agency that develops missiles and chemical and biological weapons.